learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 When all tests are passing, you can head back to the assignment on Canvas.
-Refresh the assignment page and you should see that Canvas now registers the assignment as both **Submittted** and **Complete**, and you will be ready to move on to the next lesson.
-A URL to your fork has already been provided for the assignment.
+Refresh the assignment page and you should see that Canvas now registers the assignment as both **Submitted** and **Complete**.
+A URL to your fork of the assignment has been submitted in Canvas, so you are ready to move on to the next lesson.

 Each assignment will be different and will include instructions on what is required to complete it.
 Some labs will have many tests.
 You can run `learn